Chocolate Keto Cupcakes were high on my list of things I must figure out when I began my keto journey.

 Coconut flour absorbs liquids and almond flour does not.

 Using coconut flour allowed me to achieve an almost identical cupcake texture when compared to a traditional cupcake.
 I've also managed to leave it moist and not dry–which can be a challenge when baking low carb.
 I recommend investing in coconut flour.
-You'll find it in many of my recipes.
+You'll find it in many of my keto recipes.

-Things Used in Chocolate Keto Cupcakes
+Ingredients for Chocolate Keto Cupcakes

 - Cocoa Powder